junsklee/cubrid-testtools/CTP/builder_tester/docs/DOCKER_OPTIMIZATION.md

 3. Extracts and installs CUBRID inside the running container
 4. Runs setup steps within the container
 5. Commits the container as `cubrid-test:<commit>_<baseline>` and cleans up temporary artifacts

+### Build Artifact Packaging
+- Builder packaging now includes only `_install/CUBRID` plus its descendants, trimming archive size and download time
+- Fallback packaging of the entire build directory remains in place if the expected install tree is missing

 ## Summary